My Crochet Story

 Since then I have begun creating my own designs to bring more of my ideas into reality.
 I absolutely adore all things cute and miniature, so bringing little characters to life gives me so much joy.
 Most of my creations are inspired by my other passions: classical music, books of all kinds, musicals, opera, and more.
 It makes me so excited to be able to express my passions and increase the amount of cuteness in the world!

 I began designing amigurumi in the summer of 2020 by sharing my patterns on Instagram.
-Since then, I’ve worked with companies like Clover USA and Furls Crochet to bring you free amigurumi patterns, and have also been published in Crochet Now magazine, a dream come true!
+Since then, I’ve had the honor of being featured in several publications, including:

 If you also love all things cute and small, stay in touch with me on my quest to fill the world with adorable crochet friends!
 Sign up for my newsletter below or follow me on Instagram for more frequent updates.